GuyTeichman/RNAlysis/docs/source/rnalysis_user_guide.rst

 Working with Filter objects
 ============================

-All Filter objects (DESeqFilter, HTCountFilter, FoldChangeFilter) work on the same principles, and share many of the same functions and features.
+All Filter objects (DESeqFilter, CountFilter, FoldChangeFilter) work on the same principles, and share many of the same functions and features.
 Each of them also has specific filtering, analysis and visualisation functions.
 In this section we will look into the general usage of Filter objects.

 Initialize a Filter object